Marllon-Freitas/Cpluplus-CompProg-Course/README.md

 * Lab 14: Pointers | Memory Pointer | Address and Indirection Operator
 * Lab 15: Dynamic Memory Allocation | new and delete Operators | Dynamic Arrays
 * Lab 16: For Loop | Difference between Expression and Instruction
+* Lab 17: For Loop Applications | Comma Operator | Increment and Decrement